J-Mint/NoughtsAndCrosses/README.md

 - I like that the winning buttons change colour to green.

 ## How I would improve the program
-There isn't a way to restart the game once it's over.
+- There isn't a way to restart the game once it's over.
 I would add a GUI window asking to play again.
+- Was lazy and copied the if statements that check the winning combinations.
+Could have used else if statements instead but this wouldn't have had any impact.

 ## What's next?
 I would like to take what I have learnt from this tutorial and make a game of 'Connect Four'.